th-we/deskflow-wiki/Developer-troubleshooting.md

 ## Configure step

+### The same error persists even after trying solutions

+CMake caches configuration but doesn't invalidate the cache when the environment changes.
+Delete the `build` directory and re-run the configure step to create a fresh configuration.

 ### Error: `The CXX compiler identification is unknown`

 If the dependencies script was successful and Visual Studio was installed, try restarting your IDE to use new environment variables.